amfairley/toytribe/DEV.md

 - **run.py** in our root directory
     * This file is the one called that will launch our app using `python3 run.py` in the terminal.
 - **models.py** in the toy_tribe folder
     * Here I modelled each table in the relational database and their relationships with one another.
+This allowed database configuration to be kept in one location where it can be easily modified if required.

 With these files created I set up my personal PostgreSQL server using the PostgreSQL extension (+ button at top right of the extension) with the following values:
 - Host: localhost